csederman/screendl/README.md

 ## Running ScreenDL

 ScreenDL uses [Hydra](https://hydra.cc/) for config management.
-To run ScreenDL, update the demo config files and then run one of the following commands.
+To run ScreenDL, follow the instructions below to update the demo config files and prepare the input data.

 ### Data Preparation

-All datasets used to train and evaluate ScreenDL are available as `tar.gz` in this repo under `data/datasets`.
+All datasets used to train and evaluate ScreenDL are available as `tar.gz` archives in this repo under `data/datasets`.
 To train ScreenDL, unpack that `tar.gz` archives with the following commands:

 ```{bash}
 mkdir <dataset name>